harveylo/csapp-lab-sync/solution.md

 - 206(0xce), if the first number is 5.
 - 682(0x2aa), if the first number is 6.
 - 327(0x147), if the first number is 7.

+more numbers can come after the second numbers, but they does not effect the result.

+# Phase 4：
+2 numbers, 7 and 0.